About the student competition

 - Submit an evaluation Summary Report (in English) to your Regional Spokesperson and Christel Smeys by 1 December.
 Word or PDF file format acceptable.
 Please use filename: "OHD-evaluation-last name of main contact person").

-Only those teams who wish to compete for the awards must prospectively meet these Event Criteria and submit to Christel Smeys.
+Only those teams who wish to compete for the awards must prospectively meet these Event Criteria and submit Event Reports to Christel Smeys.
 All other One Health Day teams (not wishing to compete) are encouraged to register their event on the One Health Day webpage for support and help promoting their events.